 Okay, this is where the getting gets good.

 There’s another important market failure in higher education beyond the inability of private financial institutions to provide adequate funds for college tuition.
-Though a college degree often confers economic benefits to a family in the form of a higher standard of living, parents might forego maximizing the efficiency of their children by refusing to invest in their higher education.
+Though a college degree often confers economic benefits to a family in the form of a higher standard of living, parents might forgo maximizing the efficiency of their children by refusing to invest in their higher education.

 Indeed, research backs this up.
 A landmark study by Lundberg, Pollack, and Wales (1997) found that expenditures made on behalf of children increased substantially when control over monetary resources shifted from husbands to wives.
 This finding suggests that parents in nuclear, heteronormative family structures tend to underinvest in the utility and efficiency of their offspring.